 Lectio Divina each Monday from noon to 1 pm on Zoom and in person i…Read More »

-Centering Prayer is a popular method of meditation, used by some Christians, placing a strong emphasis on interior silence.
+Centering Prayer is a popular method of meditation and places a strong emphasis on interior silence.
 The name was taken from Thomas Merton's description of contemplative prayer as prayer that is centered entirely on the presence of God.
-Although the modern movement of Centering Prayer owes much to the Trappist monks of Spencer, Massachusetts, in the 1970's, including Father Thomas…Read More »
+Although the modern movement of Centering Prayer owes much to the Trappist monks of Spencer, Massachusetts in the 1970's, including Father Thomas…Read More »

-The Ignatian Exercises are offered at St. Paul's as a 32 week program, beginning each September.
-The program is a comprehensive set of spiritual exercises, designed to helpbring a soul into closer and direct relationship with God.
-The Exercises, which are Biblically and LIturgically based, remain in their original form as they were written down and codified by Ignatius of Loyola…Read More »
+The Ignatian Exercises are offered at St. Paul's as a 32-week program, beginning each September.
+The program is a comprehensive set of spiritual exercises, designed to help bring a soul into closer and direct relationship with God.
+The Exercises, which are Biblically and Liturgically based, remain in their original form as they were written down and codified by Ignatius of Loyola…Read More »

-St. Paul's currently owns 3 labyrinths: a 4 circuit flagstone located in the East Garden, the Frank Dennis Memorial 11 circuit Chartres style canvas labyrinth and a children’s labyrinth.
+St. Paul's currently owns 3 labyrinths: A four-circuit flagstone labyrinth located in the East Garden, the Frank Dennis Memorial 11-circuit Chartres style canv…Read More »

-St. Paul's provides space for meetings of Al Anon on Tuesdays at noon in the Undercroft of the Education Building.
+St. Paul's provides space for meetings of Alcoholics Anonymous on Monday through Thursday at 12:00 noon and for Al-Anon on Tuesdays at 12:10 p.m. in the Education Building.
 Al Anon meetings are about sharing individual experiences and problems caused by a loved one's drinking.
 Individual stories offer hope and strength in order to solve the common problems of the group.
 The 12-st…Read More »